-Department of Health disclaimer
+Department of Health Disclaimer

-The views and opinions expressed therein are those of the protocol authors and do not necessarily reflect those of the 16/114/17 Programme, NIHR, National Health Service, or the Department of Health.
+The views and opinions expressed therein are those of the review authors and do not necessarily reflect those of the 16/114/17 Programme, NIHR, National Health Service, or the Department of Health.

-Danish State and The Copenhagen Trial Unit disclaimer
+Danish State and The Copenhagen Trial Unit Disclaimer

-The views and opinions expressed in this protocol are those of the protocol authors and do not necessarily reflect those of the Danish State or The Copenhagen Trial Unit.
+The views and opinions expressed in this protocol are those of the authors and do not necessarily reflect those of the Danish State or The Copenhagen Trial Unit.